mkbabb/parse-that/docs/tranches/B/B.md

 `-2` faults into success at the first element, separator and later element.
 Its seven exact-M2 raw ratios, 0.9564–1.1820×, are arithmetically sound but inadmissible because timing followed a false-green taxonomy gate.
-They do not kill the conforming atom. `P6-A1` is the smallest same-seat repair: preserve the original packet, propagate `-2` at all three boundaries with exact local rollback/result probes, then rerun only the exact-M2 scale-4 raw floor in a new immutable packet.
-Any corrected raw row below 10× kills the atom before bootstrap, CSS or broader planes.
+They do not kill the conforming atom.
+A1 owner evidence `4f772fd` rejects the first repair because it omits suggestion/secondary checkpoint counts, recovery-sync shadow state, exact direct/nested fault assertions and the actual `JSON.parse` oracle.
+Its 0.8716–1.0327× raw rows are likewise inadmissible. `P6-A2` is the only next same-seat correction: one complete scalar checkpoint schema, complete fault assertions and real native oracle, followed by a new exact-M2 scale-4 raw floor only after preflight is green.
+Any admissible raw row below 10× kills the atom before bootstrap, CSS or broader planes.
 Genealogy remains `SPLIT`, surrounding topology remains folded into P3, novelty/family credit remains zero, and full CSS plus all downstream formation/execution edges remain blocked.
+No distinct P7 may be dispatched absent a genuinely new, reached cost-removal edge.

 ## Debt and terminal dispositions